Atlantic Illumination Entertainment Lighting

 WITHOUT PERMISSION FROM THE AUTHOR ©

-(Image: Workgloves) These are made from a thin material with rubber-like palm and finger facings.
+(Image Left: Therma-Fit Workgloves) These are made from a thin material with rubber-like palm and finger facings.
 I originally bought them for loading and unloading but found that I could focus hot lights with no discomfort.
-Because they are thin, I have dexterity - a plus when manipulating lighting instruments.
+Because they are thin, I have dexterity -- a plus, of course, when manipulating lighting instruments.
 They are insulated well enough that the facings will begin to soften before I feel discomfort from heat.
+Service life is good, as well, with me seeing about three seasons from a pair.

-(Image: Binder Clip) The belt assembly consists of a large stationery binder clip and a snap (spring) link.
-Binder clips are the type with broad clamps and finger grasps that can fold flat.
-The snaplink is the style with a sharp-edged closure that digs into my belt.
+(Image Left: Binder Clip) The belt assembly consists of a large stationery binder clip and a snap (spring) hook.
+(Also known as a `snaplink'.)
+The binder clip is the type with broad clamps and finger grasps that can fold flat.
+The snaphook is the style with a sharp-edged closure that digs into my belt.
 As such, it can never slip off.
-Simply clip the snaplink on to one of the binder clip's grasps.
-To join the two together if the snaplink has an enclosed ring, remove one of the binder clip's finger grasps by squeezing one side of the clasp toward the other until the bent ends are free.
-Now slip it through the snaplink's ring and then replace the bent ends back into the clip.
+Simply clip the snaphook on to one of the binder clip's grasps.
+If the snaphook has an enclosed ring, join the two together by removing one of the binder clip's finger grasps.
+Do this by squeezing the side of one of the grasps toward the other until the bent ends are free of the clamp.
+Now slip it through the snaphook's ring and then replace the bent ends back into the clip.

 I made this assembly because I was tired of continually seeking out the last place in which I had laid down my gloves during setups.
 The effort spent clipping and unclipping them from my belt more than makes up for the time I once lost searching for errant gloves.

-(Image: LED Flashlight) This is another item I always want with me at all times.
+(Image Left: LED Flashlight with Lanyard) This is another item I always want with me at all times.
 Laying down one's gloves is one thing, but leaving a flashlight means almost assured loss.
-For my work, I chose a flashlight with an incandescent light source, a push-button switch, and a battery type of two, AA alkaline cells.
+For my work, I used to use a flashlight with an incandescent light source, a thumb-operable, push-button switch, and a battery type of two, AA alkaline cells.
 I wanted a white colour of light with good shielding of spill and a pre-focused reflector to give me a defined, round beam without being too bright for backstage usage.
+Now I use an LED model with lithium cells.
+(View the Update at the end of this section.)

 The double `A' cells give me good life but with a reasonably sized flashlight barrel because their diameter is less than 15mm.
 Plus the alkalines give me confidence that I won't have the dreaded rechargeable battery "dip to zero" in the middle of a show.
 Rechargeable batteries tend to have a steep discharge slope.
 Once they start to drop voltage, the end comes quickly.
 Alkalines, on the other hand, have a long, shallow voltage-drop curve.
 Plus, they have a long shelf life.
 Rechargeables are likely to have low or no voltage after some time in a case and thus have to be recharged before a show.